regulardave84/test-cafe-sandbox/README.md

 Config files are in JSON and can be found under /config.

-# Run Tests in Parallel

-In order to run tests in parallel run the following command from the root directory:

-ts-node ./runners/run-tests-in-parallel.ts

-The tests will run in parallel based on the 'fixturesToRunInParallel' values in .testcaferc.json.

 # Reports

 Tests ran normally have a report created here:

 /reports/results.html

-Tests ran in parallel have a report created for each fixture here:

-/reports/{date time}/{fixture name}_results.html

 Tests that fail will have a screenshot present in the Error Details page to the right of the test name.